Web Site Accessibility Statement

 Validation

 Validate accessibility with automatic tools and human review.
 Automated methods are generally rapid and convenient but cannot identify all accessibility issues.
-Human review can help ensure clarity of language and ease of navigation.Along with the human review of each page on this Web site, the following is a list of tools and practices that were used and applied in order to ensure accessibility.
+Human review can help ensure clarity of language and ease of navigation.Along with the human review of each page on this website, the following is a list of tools and practices that were used and applied in order to ensure accessibility.

 - xHTML syntax validated